rust-lang/rls/contributing.md

 These are all sent from the RLS to an LSP client and are only used to improve the user experience by showing progress indicators.

+* `rustDocument/beginBuild`: notification, no arguments.
+Sent before a build starts.
 * `rustDocument/diagnosticsBegin`: notification, no arguments.
-Sent before a build starts and before any diagnostics from a build are sent.
+Sent before indexing or any diagnostics from a build are sent (build is likely in progress).
 * `rustDocument/diagnosticsEnd`: notification, no arguments.
 Sent when a build is complete (successfully or not, or even skipped) and all post-build analysis by the RLS is complete.